dotnet/docs-maui/docs/user-interface/graphics/index.md

 <!-- Sample link goes here -->

-.NET Multi-platform App UI (.NET MAUI) includes a cross-platform 2D graphics library that targets iOS, Android, Windows, macOS, Tizen, and Linux.
-With this library, you can use a common API to target multiple graphics abstractions, enabling you to share your drawing code between platforms, or mix and match graphics implementations within a single app.
+.NET Multi-platform App UI (.NET MAUI) includes cross-platform 2D graphics functionality that targets iOS, Android, Windows, macOS, Tizen, and Linux.
+With this functionality, you can use a common API to target multiple graphics abstractions, enabling you to share your drawing code between platforms, or mix and match graphics implementations within a single app.

-The library, which is contained in the `Microsoft.Maui.Graphics` namespace, contains a drawing canvas, which supports drawing shapes, paths, gradients, text, images, and shadows.
+The graphics functionality is contained in the `Microsoft.Maui.Graphics` namespace, and provides a drawing canvas that supports drawing and painting shapes and images, compositing operations, and graphical object transforms.

 There are many similarities between the functionality provided by `Microsoft.Maui.Graphics`, and the functionality provided by .NET MAUI shapes and brushes.
 However, each is aimed at different scenarios: